eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.hue/README.md

 ```

 The bulbs are identified by the number that the Hue bridge assigns to them (also shown in the Hue app as an identifier).
-Thus, all if needs for manual configuration is this single value like
+Thus, all it needs for manual configuration is this single value like

 ```
 0210 bulb1 [ lightId="1" ]